piiano/vault-code-samples-ruby-on-rails/README.md

 Piiano Vault Ruby on Rails framework samples
 ============================================

-The code in this directory contains sample code in Ruby on Rails (RoR) framework for a safe User management CRUD API with [Piiano Vault](http://piiano.com).
+The code in this directory contains sample code in Ruby on Rails (RoR) framework for a safe User management CRUD API with [Piiano Vault](http://piiano.com) with [ActiveRecord record encryption](https://guides.rubyonrails.org/active_record_encryption.html).

 ## Background